What is Days Sales Outstanding (DSO)?

 The average DSO varies wildly by industry, as demonstrated by recent research from The Hackett Group:

 Many companies will try to establish a benchmark for DSO in their industry and compare themselves with that.
-Companies will also monitor their DSO and take note of any changes as indicators of the changing efficiency of their AR processes.
+Companies will also monitor their days sales outstanding (DSO) and take note of any changes as indicators of the changing efficiency of their AR processes.

 How to improve your DSO